topoteretes/cognee/README.md

 await cognee.add([text], "example_dataset") # Add a new piece of information

-await cognee.cognify() # Use LLMs and cognee to create knowledge
+await cognee.cognify() # Use LLMs and cognee to create a semantic graph

 await search_results = cognee.search("SIMILARITY", {'query': 'Tell me about NLP'}) # Query cognee for the knowledge